Translation in the Wild: Reconceptualizing Translation in the Age of Deep Learning

 \subsection{Opacity and Interpretability: Translation as a Black Box}

 Despite these considerations, one must acknowledge the overwhelming \emph{opacity} of how LLMs actually translate.
 Even if we posit two mechanisms, they are not cleanly separable modules inside the network; they are interwoven in gazillions of parameters.
 Even if we agree that LLMs’ translation abilities originate from an iterative interplay between two process, Local and Global, the task of saying “how” the model translates a given sentence remains extremely difficult, a familiar problem in explainable AI.
 For translators and linguists used to working with rule-based or even phrase-based systems, this opacity may be unsettling.
-It harkens back to the late 20th-century debates on whether translation equivalence can be formally defined or whether it’s a fundamentally intuitive, context-bound judgment (Quine’s indeterminacy of translation comes to mind).
+It harkens back to the late 20th-century debates on whether translation equivalence can be formally defined or whether it is a fundamentally intuitive, context-bound judgment.
+Quine’s indeterminacy of translation again comes to mind.
+In a way, the computational opacity of LLMs embodies a version of his underdetermination in mechanistic form.
+Many distinct internal parameterizations can implement the same input-output behavior (functional equivalence up to reparameterization).
 With LLMs, the translation process is distributed across layers of matrix multiplications.
 The duality hypothesis gives us a conceptual handle, but it remains a theoretical abstraction until we can open the black box.
 Some efforts in interpretability, as we have seen (Section \ref{language-agnostic-representation}), are trying to do exactly this---identifying circuits or neurons responsible for aspects of translation.
 But even if we map some components, the holistic behavior might evade full detailed understanding.
 Does this matter?
 In practical terms, maybe not: if the model works, users and developers might not care whether it leverages those aspects of its abilities that were learned via route A rather than B internally.
 Yet, for trustworthiness and further improvement, it does matter.
 For instance, if we know a model is relying too much on local memory, we might worry about data bias or inappropriate translations being regurgitated (e.g., if it memorized a biased translation of a term from a specific source).
 Conversely, if it relies on global semantic alignment, we might be concerned about hallucinations or meaning shifts, especially for critical texts (like medical equipment manuals where a “creative” translation could be dangerous).
 Thus, understanding the balance between local and global learning is important for governance of MT systems.